 Cervical myelopathy is a disease where patients can develop balance problems impeding walking, a loss in manual dexterity as well as problems with bowel and bladder function.
 These symptoms can be accompanied by numbness, tingling and/or weakness in the arms and/or hands.
 It has an insidious course where patients can plateau in their symptoms, but overall, it is a progressive condition.

 Cervical myelopathy can be caused by a number of conditions that result from spinal cord compression.
-Some relatively common causes are severe osteoarthritis of the cervical spine (cervical spondylotic myelopathy – CSM) and ossification of the posterior longitudinal ligament (OPLL).
+Some relatively common causes are severe cervical spondylosis (osteoarthritis of the spine) − this is known as cervical spondylotic myelopathy or CSM − and ossification of the posterior longitudinal ligament (OPLL).
 In OPLL, a ligament that connects the spinal vertebrae thickens and becomes inflexible.

-Usually patients with cervical myelopathy will present with balance and coordination problems making walking difficult and with manual dexterity problems (such as difficulty to button shirts).
+Usually patients with cervical myelopathy will present with balance and coordination problems, making walking difficult, and sometimes leading to manual dexterity problems (such as difficulty to button shirts).
 In some cases, patients can also develop problems with bowel and bladder function.
 These symptoms can also be accompanied by numbness, tingling or weakness in the upper extremities.

 Recent research into the use of the medication Riluzole on patients with myelopathy may be promising.
 This drug might help the spinal cord recover from the injury it has sustained from being compressed and might be useful as a medication to help the spinal cord recover after surgery to decompress the spinal cord.
 Further research is necessary to demonstrate its efficacy in humans, but preliminary animal studies have been promising.